S3B4S/dept-takehome/README.md

 ## Potential improvements
 If I had more time, these are the main things I'd have wanted to improve:
-- Better separation of child and parent components, in some cases, some components are including css rules that should have been imposed by the parents.
+- Better separation of child and parent components, in some cases, some components are including CSS rules that should have been imposed by the parents.
 For example, the `Review` component includes a `border-top`, which makes sense in the context of our site as a whole and how we're using it, but might not make sense in other sites where we'd want to reuse `Reivew`.
 So rather than the `border-top` embedded in the `Review` component, it would have been better applied by the parent of `Review`.
 - Some of the content is hardcoded, like certain menu entries and countries, it would be good to extract those out so that we're not having a mix of hardcoded content & content from the CMS.
-- I feel like I could have been more consistent in my usage of css, for example, in some cases I try to keep the selectors as flat as possible, for exmaple, `.footer {}`, `.footer-link {}`, where in some other places I'll target children `.footer {}`, `.footer .link {}`.
-The latter can sometimes cause some issues when it comes to css priorizations when you'd want to override certain `.link` rules for instance.
+- I feel like I could have been more consistent in my usage of CSS, for example, in some cases I try to keep the selectors as flat as possible, for example, `.footer {}`, `.footer-link {}`, wherein some other places I'll target children `.footer {}`, `.footer .link {}`.
+The latter can sometimes cause some issues when it comes to CSS prioritization when you'd want to override certain `.link` rules for instance.